 Reply:

-The labels have now been added into the figure.
+The labels (i.e. … ) have now been added to figure 5.13 as shown on page ….

 Comment:

 In Fig 5.15 you show a comparison between f-MLE filter and the box-car filter for heterogeneous patterns ...
 I am still curious about how f-MLE filter will compare with other state-of-the-art filters for heterogeneous area as well.